VinceTieu/pdsnd_github/README.md

 Birth Year

-### Files used
+### Files
-Include the files used

-### Credits
-It's important to give proper credit.
-Add links to any repo that inspired you or blogposts you consulted.
+I used data provided by Motivate, a national bike share system provider.
+In order to run the program, the following files are needed.

+chicago.csv
+new_york_city.csv
+washington.csv